-The common units and the subordinated units are separate classes of limited partner interests in us.
-The holders of units are entitled to participate in partnership distributions and exercise the rights or privileges available to limited partners under our partnership agreement.
-For a description of the relative rights and preferences of holders of common and subordinated units in and to partnership distributions, please read this section and "How We Make Cash Distributions."
+The common units represent limited partner interests in us.
+The holders of common units are entitled to participate in partnership distributions and exercise the rights or privileges available to limited partners under our partnership agreement.
+For a description of the rights and preferences of holders of common units in and to partnership distributions, please read this section and "How We Make Cash Distributions."
 For a description of the rights and privileges of limited partners under our partnership agreement, including voting rights, please read "The Partnership Agreement."